Rogier-blip/nginx-aws-auth-module-test/README.md

 ## Result

-`nginx: [emerg] unknown directive "aws_auth_presign" in /usr/local/nginx/conf/nginx.conf:9`.
-This is the result of running the command.
+Error: `nginx: [emerg] unknown directive "aws_auth_presign" in /usr/local/nginx/conf/nginx.conf:9`.
+This is the result of running the build command.